adaltas/node-prink/README.md

 [![Build Status](https://secure.travis-ci.org/adaltas/node-prink.png)](http://travis-ci.org/adaltas/node-prink)

-Prink is a Node.js used to format filesize and file mode.
-Other convertions will be made available on demand such as file permissions and dates.
+Prink is a Node.js package used to format filesize and file mode.
+Other conversions will be made available on demand such as file permissions and dates.

 ## Usage